 The Solution: The iCons Program

-Preparing 21st-century scientists requires a 21st-century approach.
-The University of Massachusetts Amherst has developed the Integrated Concentration in Science (iCons) Program, a unique approach to science education that answers this pressing need: To produce the next generation of leaders in science and technology with the attitudes, knowledge, and skills needed to solve the inherently multi-faceted problems facing our world.
+Preparing today's leaders and innovators requires a new approach.
+The University of Massachusetts Amherst has developed the Integrated Concentration in STEM (iCons) Program, a unique approach to education that answers this pressing need: To produce the next generation of leaders in science, technology, and business with the attitudes, knowledge, and skills needed to solve the inherently multi-faceted problems facing our world.

-The iCons Program is at the cutting-edge of integrative education, bringing together undergraduate students from all walks of science and engineering to:
+The iCons Program is at the cutting-edge of integrative education, bringing together undergraduate students from all walks of science, engineering, public heath, and business to:

-- Collaborate on complex societal issues in science-diverse teams;
+- Collaborate on complex societal issues in diverse teams;

 - Understand multi-faceted problems from multi-disciplinary perspectives; and